Hugh A. Garland: Career

-Garland is remembered for a two-volume biography of John Randolph of Roanoke.
+Garland wrote a two-volume biography of John Randolph of Roanoke.
 The southern intellectual historian Michael O'Brien interprets Garland's biography of Randolph as influenced by the Romantic tradition and suggests that Garland made Randolph into a figure of the Romantic era.
-Garland also published Protestantism and Government (1852).
+Garland also wrote Protestantism and Government (1852).

 Death and legacy

 Garland died unexpectedly in St. Louis on October 14, 1854, at age 49.

-Garland's son, Hugh Alfred Garland Jr., (1837-1864) was appointed a colonel of the consolidated 1st-4th Missouri Infantry Regiment in the Confederate States Army during the American Civil War.
+Garland's son, Hugh Alfred Garland Jr., (1837–1864) was appointed a colonel of the consolidated 1st-4th Missouri Infantry Regiment in the Confederate States Army during the American Civil War.
 He died in 1864 in the Battle of Franklin.